MattCSmith/Project-365/README.md

 ## Day 87
 #### **Project:** Challenged.Dev - Next.js FrontEnd
 Spend some more time today working on the index page.
 Created a couple of section to crate feature highlights.
 Ran into a couple of issues with the sidebar causing some overflow.
 Hopefully I have more time tomorrow to address the issues.

+## Day 88
+#### **Project:** Challenged.Dev - Next.js FrontEnd
+After noticing some issues yesterday with the layout/overflow/responsiveness, I dedicated some time today to make a start on fixing the issues here and making steps to ensure a responsive design forms.